-Moving from from grand castles to modest manors, Warwickshire is home to Baddesley Clinton, one of the most perfect examples of a moated medieval manor house in England.
-The house dates from the 14th century, and has been little altered since the 16th, with wonderful panelled rooms, family portraits, and a priest's hiding hole with a dramatic history.
+Moving from grand castles to modest manors, Warwickshire is home to Baddesley Clinton, one of the most perfect examples of a moated medieval manor house in England.
+The house dates from the 14th century and has been little altered since the 16th century with wonderful panelled rooms, family portraits, and a secret priest's hiding hole with a dramatic history.

 Another great house is at Packwood, where the fanciful yew trees and hedges have been clipped to create a garden based on the Sermon on the Mount.
 Ragley Hall is one of the great Palladian houses of England.
 Designed in 1680 by Robert Hooke, the interior is especially notable for its magnificent baroque plasterwork.